North Korea national football team: Successes and difficult times (2011–2022)

-In the 2019 AFC Asian Cup, the Chollima were swept away by Saudi Arabia (0–4), Qatar (6–0, suffering the second heaviest defeat in its history) and against Lebanon (1–4), leaving the competition with the worst record of the 24 teams involved (three defeats in as many games played, only one goal scored, 14 conceded, and two red cards received).
-North Korea then participated in the 2nd round of the 2022 World Cup qualifiers and beat Lebanon (2–0) thanks to a double from Jong Il-gwan.
+In the 2019 AFC Asian Cup, North Korea were swept away by Saudi Arabia (0–4), Qatar (6–0, suffering the second heaviest defeat in its history) and against Lebanon (1–4), leaving the competition with the worst record of the 24 teams involved (three defeats in as many games played, only one goal scored, 14 conceded, and two red cards received).
+North Korea then participated in the 2nd round of the 2022 FIFA World Cup qualifiers and beat Lebanon (2–0) thanks to a double from Jong Il-gwan.
 North Korea managed to follow up with a narrow victory in Sri Lanka five days later (1–0) with a goal by Jang Kuk-chol before facing South Korea.
-For the first time since a friendly match in 1990 and for the first time in a qualifier, the meeting between the two Koreas took place in Pyongyang, however the match was not televised live and no Korean supporters or foreign journalists were allowed to attend the match, which ended in a scoreless goal (0–0), leaving the two teams at the top of Pool H tied.
-Following the match against their rivals, they lost for the first time in their history against Turkmenistan (1–3) but managed to beat their Lebanese nemesis (2–0).
+For the first time since a friendly match in 1990 and for the first time in a qualifier, the meeting between the two Koreas took place in Pyongyang, however the match was not televised live and no Korean supporters or foreign journalists were allowed to attend the match, which ended in a scoreless draw (0–0), leaving the two teams at the top of Pool H tied.
+Following the match against their rivals, they lost for the first time in their history against Turkmenistan (1–3) but managed to beat Lebanon 2–0.
 Five days later, they played Lebanon again, drawing 0–0, preserving their chances of qualifying for the next round.
-However, the AFC announces North Korea's withdrawal from qualifying due to fears related to the COVID-19 pandemic.
-FIFA and the AFC decided that all results of matches played by North Korea since the start of the 2nd qualifying round and 2023 AFC Asian Cup are no longer counted for the classification of group.
-Consequently, North Korea will not play in the 2023 Asian Cup, their 4th consecutive final phase.
+However, North Korea withdrew from qualifying due to fears related to the COVID-19 pandemic.
+FIFA and the AFC announced that all results of matches played by North Korea since the start of the 2nd qualifying round and 2023 AFC Asian Cup were void and would not count towards qualification, thus North Korea would not play in the 2023 AFC Asian Cup, their first miss out from the event since 2007.

-Kit providers

-Since 2014, North Korea's official kit provider is currently produced by the North Korean sports company Choeusu.
+Return after a long hiatus (2023–present)

+In August 2023, North Korea announced interest in returning to sporting competitions, including football, and signaled interest in joining the 2026 FIFA World Cup qualification.
+North Korea found themselves in Group B of the second round against Japan, Syria and Myanmar.
+The country's move was confirmed by FIFA and the AFC as North Korea sought to enhance its football reputation, already damaged due to the isolation related to the pandemic.
+After more than 5 years of inactive international football, North Korea played against Syria on 16 November 2023, a game Syria won 1–0.
+On 21 November, North Korea thrashed Myanmar 6–1 at the Thuwunna Stadium, with Jong Il-gwan scoring a hat-trick in the match.

+On 11 June 2024, North Korea advanced to the third round of the FIFA World Cup qualification for the first time since 2010, and qualified to the AFC Asian Cup for the 2027 edition, after missing out in 2023.
+However, they would finish last in their World Cup qualifying group, eliminating them from contention.